Medically reviewed by Drugs.com. Last updated on Aug 26, 2020.

 Refer to adult dosing.

-Administer via oral inhalation.
+Oral inhalation: Dry powder inhaler: Administer via oral inhalation in the morning and evening ~12 hours apart; inhaler device is breath actuated.
 Remove inhaler from sealed pouch immediately prior to first use.
-Prior to each use, remove protective cap from the inhaler and prepare inhaler by pressing and releasing the green button (while keeping the green button straight up and avoiding tilting the inhaler).
-After this step, ensure that the inhaler is ready for use by the colored control window which should have changed from red to green.
-The green control window indicates the inhaler is ready for use.
+Prior to each use, remove protective cap from the inhaler and prepare inhaler by pressing and releasing the green button to lead the dose; make sure the control window has changed from red to green (indicates inhaler ready for use).
 If the control window is red, retry activating the inhaler again by pressing and releasing the green button.
-Prior to inhaling the dose, exhale fully (do not exhale into the inhaler), then close lips tightly around the inhaler mouthpiece and inhale (rapidly, steadily, and deeply); do not hold the green button down while inhaling.
-Keep breathing in until a “click” is heard to ensure that the full dose has been given.
-Hold breath as long as possible, then breathe out slowly through nose.
-Ensure the dose was delivered correctly by observing the control window which should have changed from green to red.
+Prior to inhaling the dose, breathe out completely before forming a tight seal with lips around mouthpiece and breathe in; there will be a “clicking” sound to ensure that the full dose has been given, although some patients may not hear the “click.”
+Use the control window, which should turn red after inhalation, to make sure the dose was inhaled correctly.
 If the control window is still green, repeat inhalation steps.
-When control window has been verified as red, replace the protective cap for next use.

 Store at 25°C (77°F); excursions permitted between 15°C to 30°C (59°F to 86°F).
 Product should be stored inside sealed pouch and only removed immediately before use.
 Discard product 45 days after opening pouch, when device locks out, or when dose indicator displays “0”, whichever comes first.